1862 International Exhibition: Exhibitions

-Exhibits included such large pieces of machinery as parts of Charles Babbage's analytical engine, cotton mills, and maritime engines made by the firms of Henry Maudslay and Humphrys, Tennant and Dykes.
 There was also a range of smaller goods including fabrics, rugs, sculptures, furniture, plates, porcelain, silver and glass wares, and wallpaper.

 The manufacture of ice by an early refrigerator caused a sensation.

 The work shown by William Morris's decorative arts firm of Morris, Marshall, Faulkner & Co. attracted much notice.

 The exposition also introduced the use of caoutchouc for rubber production and the Bessemer process for steel manufacture.

 Benjamin Simpson showed photos from the Indian subcontinent.

 William England led a team of stereoscopic photographers, which included William Russell Sedgfield and Stephen Thompson, to produce a series of 350 stereo views of the exhibition for the London Stereoscopic Company.
 The images were made using the new collodion wet plate process which allowed exposure times of only a few seconds.
 These images provide a vivid three-dimensional record of the exhibition.
 They were on sale to the public in boxed sets and were delivered to the Queen by messenger so that she could experience the exhibition from her seclusion in mourning.

 The London and North Western Railway exhibited one of their express passenger locomotives, No. 531 Lady of the Lake.
 A sister locomotive, No. 229 Watt had famously carried Trent Affair despatches earlier that year, but the Lady of the Lake (which won a bronze medal at the exhibition) was so popular that the entire class of locomotive became known as Ladies of the Lake.
 The manufacturing Lilleshall Company exhibited a 2-2-2 express passenger locomotive.

 There was an extensive art gallery designed to allow an even light without reflection on the pictures.

 The exhibition also included an international chess tournament, the London 1862 chess tournament.

-A large tiger skin, shot in 1860 by Colonel Charles Reid, was exhibited here.
+A large tiger skin, from a tiger shot in 1860 by Colonel Charles Reid, was exhibited here.
 The skin was mounted by Edwin H. Ward and subsequently became "The Leeds Tiger", still on display at Leeds City Museum, UK.